esheyw/game-icons-net-font/README.md

 ## Usage

-Like with FA, you would use this via `<i>`s with specific css classes, in this case the icon filename with a `ginf-` prefix.
+Like with FA, you would use this via `<i>`s (or any element really) with specific css classes, in this case the icon filename with a `ginf-` prefix. **Note**: There are over 4000 glyphs, and I have done zero correction yet.
+Ideally none is needed, but if a particular glyph is misaligned or needs padding or something, I'll try and figure out how to do that, so make issues if things look weird.

 ## SVGs